the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 ## Third-Party Dependencies

 A programming language thrives with its ecosystem.
 In JavaScript land, the ecosystem with libraries and frameworks is mainly driven through Node.js and its **packages** (also called node packages, libraries, frameworks, third-parties, dependencies, or as long term: third-party dependencies).
-Even though Node.js is used for JavaScript in the backend, the Node Package Manager (npm) is available for JavaScript in the frontend (read: browser) too.
+Even though Node.js is used for JavaScript in the backend, the Node Package Manager (npm) is available for JavaScript in the frontend (read: browser) too (which was not always the case).

 In this section, we will explore how to use the ecosystem to our benefit in our current setup.
 We will install one library via npm as a **third-party dependency** to our project.
-Then we will import utilities (mostly functions) from the library them.
+Then we will import utilities (mostly functions) from the library.

 First of all, we can install a new package via npm to our project.
 Since we created the project with a modern build tool, it knows about npm and knows where to put the installed package.
 So on the command line, type the following command to install a popular library called Lodash: